Virginia Halas McCaskey: Career

-George Halas had initially intended for Virginia's younger brother, George "Mugs" Halas Jr., to inherit the team, and passed the team presidency to him in 1963.
+George Halas had initially intended for Virginia's younger brother George "Mugs" Halas Jr. to inherit the team, and passed the team presidency to him in 1963.
 However, Mugs died suddenly of a heart attack in 1979.
 Thus, it was Virginia who inherited the Bears when her father died four years later.

-McCaskey inherited a Bears team that won Super Bowl XX two seasons after "Papa Bear's" death.
+During her tenure as owner, the Bears won Super Bowl XX in 1986, two seasons after "Papa Bear's" death.
 It was part of a run of five consecutive NFC Central titles from 1984 to 1988.
+In 1986, she disbanded the team's cheerleading squad, the "Honey Bears", after ten years, arguing that their field performances were "sexist and degrading to women".

-However, the team struggled in the 1990s, and since 1999 she has been a very hands-off owner.
-Her son Michael McCaskey was team president from 1983 to 1999 and was chairman of the board until May 6, 2011, when his brother George assumed the position.
+The team struggled in the 1990s, and since 1999 she had been a very hands-off owner.
+Her son Michael McCaskey was team president from 1983 to 1999, when Virginia fired him, though he remained as chairman of the board until May 6, 2011, when his brother George assumed the position.
 George McCaskey had been the Bears ticket office director since 1991.
-Team president Ted Phillips currently has operational control; when he assumed the post in 1999, it marked the first time in the NFL portion of franchise history that a Halas or McCaskey had not held that title.
+The team president currently has operational control; when Ted Phillips assumed the post in 1999, it marked the first time in the NFL portion of franchise history that a Halas or McCaskey had not held that title, and this has continued under current president/CEO Kevin Warren, who succeeded Philips on January 12, 2023.

 Halas's husband, Ed McCaskey, was previously the chairman and treasurer of the Bears.
 Although McCaskey never had any official share of ownership, he acted as co-owner alongside his wife before his death in 2003.

 On January 21, 2007, she accepted the NFC Championship trophy, which bears her father's name.
 She called it "her happiest day so far", after the Bears had beaten the New Orleans Saints to earn a trip to Super Bowl XLI.

-McCaskey is one of ten female NFL owners as of 2022, including Sheila Ford Hamp (Detroit Lions), Amy Adams Strunk (Tennessee Titans), Kim Pegula (Buffalo Bills), Carol Davis (Las Vegas Raiders), Denise DeBartolo York (San Francisco 49ers), Gayle Benson (New Orleans Saints), Janice McNair (Houston Texans), Jody Allen (Seattle Seahawks), and Dee Haslam (Cleveland Browns).
+McCaskey was one of ten female NFL owners in 2022, including Sheila Ford Hamp (Detroit Lions), Amy Adams Strunk (Tennessee Titans), Kim Pegula (Buffalo Bills), Carol Davis (Las Vegas Raiders), Denise DeBartolo York (San Francisco 49ers), Gayle Benson (New Orleans Saints), Janice McNair (Houston Texans), Jody Allen (Seattle Seahawks), and Dee Haslam (Cleveland Browns).

+After the death of Buffalo Bills owner Ralph Wilson in March 2014, she became the oldest owner in the NFL and in all major league sports in the United States.

 After the death of Arizona Cardinals owner Bill Bidwill in October 2019, McCaskey became the longest-tenured owner in the NFL.

+In 2023, she was named as a semifinalist for the Pro Football Hall of Fame.
+The Pro Football Hall of Fame also tried to honor her with the Ralph Hay Pioneer Award, given to an individual who has made significant and innovative contributions to professional football, but she declined, saying "she did not feel qualified".